 Meetings, meetings after the meetings, note-taking, follow ups, coffee breaks — the list goes on.
 Your employees may start to feel as if there isn’t enough time for dedicated focus or creativity to get their job done.
 Most importantly, get the job done well and not rushed.

 Twenty-four hours.
 Each one of your employees has the same amount of time to accomplish anything they set their mind too.
-They also have the same amount of time as successful individuals like Elon Musk, Rosalind Brewer, and Jeff Bezos.
+They also have the same amount of time as successful individuals like Elon Musk External Link and Rosalind Brewer External Link.
 While these high performers may have teams (big and small) helping them reach this level of success, they choose to maximize every second, minute and hour of their day.

 Here’s how they leverage their brain power to full capacity External Site and maximize creativity in the work they do each day:

 - Focus on the task until it’s fully complete.
 Yes, that means no multitasking.

 - Learn when to say no.

 - Get rid of excessive meetings (unless essential).